miraland-labs/miraland/SECURITY.md

 ### 1. Accept the new report
-In response a newly reported security problem, a member of the `solana-labs/admins` group will accept the report to turn it into a draft advisory.
-The `solana-labs/security-incident-response` group should be added to the draft security advisory, and create a private fork of the repository (grey button towards the bottom of the page) if necessary.
+In response a newly reported security problem, a member of the `miraland-labs/admins` group will accept the report to turn it into a draft advisory.
+The `miraland-labs/security-incident-response` group should be added to the draft security advisory, and create a private fork of the repository (grey button towards the bottom of the page) if necessary.

 If the advisory is the result of an audit finding, follow the same process as above but add the auditor's github user(s) and begin the title with "[Audit]".

-If the report is out of scope, a member of the `solana-labs/admins` group will comment as such and then close the report.
+If the report is out of scope, a member of the `miraland-labs/admins` group will comment as such and then close the report.

 ### 2. Triage
 Within the draft security advisory, discuss and determine the severity of the issue.
-If necessary, members of the solana-labs/security-incident-response group may add other github users to the advisory to assist.
+If necessary, members of the miraland-labs/security-incident-response group may add other github users to the advisory to assist.
-If it is determined that this not a critical network issue then the advisory should be closed and if more follow-up is required a normal Solana public github issue should be created.
+If it is determined that this not a critical network issue then the advisory should be closed and if more follow-up is required a normal Miraland public github issue should be created.

 ### 3. Prepare Fixes
 For the affected branches, typically all three (edge, beta and stable), prepare a fix for the issue and push them to the corresponding branch in the private repository associated with the draft security advisory.